What are ‘care leavers’ entitled to in Scotland?

 Scottish Welfare Fund

 - Crisis Grants to help meet immediate short-term needs arising from exceptional circumstances.
 For example, where an individual is facing a disaster or emergency situation, and where there is an immediate threat to the health or safety of that individual or their family.
+They are usually for things like food, gas or electricity but where a disaster has happened.

 Job Start Payment

-Job Start Payment is designed to help young people, aged between 16-24 who have been out of work and on a low income benefit for 6 months, meet the costs of starting a new job.
-For care leavers you can apply up to age 25 and only need to be on a low income benefit and not in work on the date you received your job offer.
+Care leavers aged under 26 who are not in work and on a low income benefit on the date you receive your job offer can apply.
 You can spend the payment in a way that suits you.
-The payment could be used to cover costs such as transport, clothing, or equipment.
+The payment could be used to cover costs such as transport, clothing or equipment.

 Read more about the Job Start Payment.